 Series RC Circuit

 Vin is the input voltage, which can be AC or DC depends on the application.
 On the application of DC, the capacitor charges.
-On removal of the DC source, the charged capacitor can be used for instant discharge through the resistor.
+On removal of the DC source, the capacitor tries to discharge itself through the resistor.
+This charged capacitor can be used for instant discharge through other devicesattached in parallel to it, expect the resistor that is making the whole RC circuit.
 This property makes this circuit ideal for photoflash and automobile ignition circuits, where you need high instant current.

 On the application of the AC signal, this RC series circuit acts as a filter.
 Meaning, it allows certain frequencies and blocks the other ones, making it a right circuit for communication purposes.

-In rest of the post, I give more info on what happens when you apply series RC circuit a DC, or AC signal, or just leave it sourceless.
+In the rest of the post, I give more info on what happens when you apply a series RC circuit a DC (complete response), or AC signal (frequency response), or just leave it sourceless (Natural response).

-The circuit is attached to other circuitry, photoflash or car ignition circuit, which needs instant current.
+This circuit is best used when attached to other circuitry, photoflash or car ignition circuit, which needs instant current.
 The instant current means the fast exponential decaying current.
 Now, I think let’s have a look at some mathematics involved in this circuit, and try to prove it that the current is actually decaying exponentially.

 This is the first order differential equation.
 The order of the differential equation depends on the number of capacitors or storing devices in the circuit.